AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-U585I-IOT02A-BG96.md

 0. Go to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).
 0. Download the `Anjay-freertos-client-B-U585I-IOT02A-BG96.bin` file.
 0. To flash the board, drag the downloaded `.bin` file to your **B-U585I-IOT02A** device which can be found in the **Devices and drives** section of **This PC** (if Windows is used).
 0. You will see a blinking diode on your board.
-As soon as the diode stops blinking, the flashing is finished.
+The diode stops blinking as soon as the flashing is finished.

 The board is now flashed: you can go to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) step.

-### Start developement using samples
+### Start development using samples

 !!!
 Note
     This step is optional.
-If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can go to [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) right away.
+If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can jump to [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server).

-#### Step 1: Cloning the Anjay FreeRTOS client repository
+#### Part 1: Cloning the Anjay FreeRTOS client repository

 Enter the command line interface on your machine and paste the following command: